bitcoinops/bitcoinops.github.io/_topics/en/hwi.md

 ## Required.
 Use Markdown formatting.
 Only one paragraph.
 No links allowed.
 excerpt: >
-  **Hardware Wallet Interaction (HWI)** is a set of Python scripts used to interact with hardware wallets using Partially-Signed Bitcoin Transactions (PSBTs) and output script descriptors.
+  **Hardware Wallet Interface (HWI)** is a Python library and command-line tool used to interface with hardware wallets using Partially-Signed Bitcoin Transactions (PSBTs) and output script descriptors.

 ## Optional.
 Use Markdown formatting.
 Multiple paragraphs.
 Links allowed.